kaesluder/task-list-api/ada-project-docs/wave_01.md

 }
 ```

-### TODO No matching Task: Get, Update, and Delete
+### DONE No matching Task: Get, Update, and Delete

 As a client, if I make any of the following requests: